pyeventsourcing/eventsourcing/docs/topics/process.rst

 ==================

 This section is about process applications.
 A process application is a projection into an event sourced application.
-By linking applications together in a pipeline, a system of process applications can be constructed.
+A system of process applications can be constructed by linking applications together in a pipeline.

 Reliability is the most important concern in this section.
 A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by sudden terminations of the process, happening at any time.

 The only trick is remembering that consumption with recording determines production.
 In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.

 This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
 Disorderly environments shouldn't cause disorderly processing.

+(If we can reject the pervasive description of `distributed systems
+<https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of
+passing messages, where `message passing means sending messages
-(If we can reject the pervasive definition of distributed systems as a system of passing messages, then we do not need to be concerned with the number of times a message is delivered, and can avoid failing to find a solution to the false problem of guaranteeing once-only delivery of messages.)
+<https://en.wikipedia.org/wiki/Message_passing>`__ then we do not need
+to be concerned with the number of times a message is delivered, and can avoid failing to find a solution to the false problem of guaranteeing once-only delivery of messages, which in itself doesn't determine the processing as reliable.)

 The other important concerns discussed in this section are scalability and maintainability.